gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 tuples in homogenous form and will allow us to lift the 4096 element limit since we will no longer have type checker slow down issues.

-### Improve Scalability of Swift's Calling Convention Tuple ABI for Tuple with more than 6 elements
+### Improve Scalability of Swift's Calling Convention Tuple ABI for Tuple with 7 or more elements

 We propose that we change the Tuple ABI of Swift's calling convention for all new swift code where a Tuple has size > 6.
 This will fix scalability problems